itz-me-zappex/flux/README.md

 ```

 ## Variables
-Flux does not support environment variables, but passes them to commands in `focus` and `unfocus` keys.
+Flux does not support environment variables, but passes them to commands in `exec-focus` and `exec-unfocus` keys.

 | Variable | Description |
 |----------|-------------|